GreatSymphonia/pnp-server/pnp/README.md

 ---
 ### Debug the PnP process on the network device

-After the network devis is connected to the PnP server you can access the decvice on the console.
+After the network device is connected to the PnP server you can access the decvice on the console.
 This will not stop the PnP process any more.
-If the device conncted to the PnP server you sould find the PnP profile in the config i.e.
+If the device is conncted to the PnP server you sould find the PnP profile in the config i.e.
 ```
 pnp profile pnp-zero-touch
  transport http ipv4 192.168.10.133 port 8080